MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/troubleshoot-hci-registration.md

 If you explicitly deleted the Azure Sack HCI cluster resource from the Azure portal without first unregistering the cluster from Windows Admin Center or PowerShell, deletion of an HCI Azure resource manager resource directly from the portal results in a bad-cluster resource state.
 Unregistration should be always triggered from within the HCI cluster using the `Unregister-AzStackHCI` cmdlet for a clean unregistration.
 This section describes cleanup steps for scenarios in which the HCI cluster resource was deleted from the portal:

 1. Sign in to the on-premises HCI cluster server using the cluster user credentials.
-2. Run the `Unregister-AzStackHCI` cmdlet on the cluster to clean up the cluster registration state and cluster ARC state.
+2. Run the `Unregister-AzStackHCI` cmdlet on the cluster to clean up the cluster registration state and cluster Arc state.
    a.
 If unregistration succeeds, navigate to **Azure Active Directory > App registrations (All applications)** and search for the name matching `clusterName` and `clusterName.arc`.
 Delete the two app IDs if they exist.
    b.
 If unregistration fails with the error **Couldn't disable Azure Arc integration on Node \<node name\>**, try running the `Disable-AzureStackHCIArcIntegration` cmdlet on the node.
 If the node is in a state where `Disable-AzureStackHCIArcIntegration` cannot be run, remove the node from the cluster and try running the `Unregister-AzStackHCI` cmdlet again.
 3. Sign in to each individual node:
-   1. Change directory to where the ARC agent is installed: `cd 'C:\Program Files\AzureConnectedMachineAgent\'`.
+   1. Change directory to where the Arc agent is installed: `cd 'C:\Program Files\AzureConnectedMachineAgent\'`.
    2. Get the status on arcmagent.exe and determine the Azure resource group it is projected to: `.\azcmagent.exe show`.
 Output for this command shows the resource group information:
-4. Force disconnect the ARC agent from node: `.\azcmagent.exe disconnect --force-local-only`.
+4. Force disconnect the Arc agent from node: `.\azcmagent.exe disconnect --force-local-only`.
 5. Sign in to the Azure portal and delete the **Arc-for-Server** resource from the resource group determined in step 3.

 ## User deleted the App IDs by mistake